DerekShute/PyRogue/DOC.md

 FOOD

-    Weird logic around what it does: 1 in 10 chance of being boring, else (9 in 10) has an additional 70% chance of giving a point of experience due to awfulness. would it really be too hard to figure out the whole business ahead of time?
+    Weird logic around what it does: 1 in 10 chance of being fruit, else (9 in 10) a ration with a 30% chance of giving a point of experience due to awfulness.
+        * This is buried in the item creation instead because that's more predictable

+    Food ingestion is limited by STOMACHSIZE, and the kind of food doesn't matter; it is a partially random effect.

+    Not actually stackable

 Oh Holy Crap